 The driver’s record: This will include looking at information as to what negative data may be on the record such as driving infractions.
 They will look at how many years the driver has been driving.

-Age and gender is also going to be given some consideration.
+Age and gender are also going to be given some consideration.

 Each vehicle will be assessed on its own metrics.
 The insurance company will look at: